NotExpectedYet/appdaemon-js/README.md

 a default config file will be generated on first run.
 Fill in your HA details and run the app again.

+_________
+This list is not exhaustive, it may change as I work through creating what I want out of this.

+**Path to v1.0:**
+- [ ] Better configuration validation / updating
+- [ ] Create proper utility class to handle home assistant data communication
+- [ ] Create helper utilities to further extend custom app functionality
+- [ ] Create listener classes for events
+- [ ] Create some better example applications
+- [ ] Simple webserver for logs
+- [ ] Update documentation with example applications and setup